onqtam/headjack/src/competition.md

 protocol-first vs app-first

+Having the app id and doing batch commitments simplifies routing and aids self-authenticity for documents

 names are worthless if they aren't in URIs pointing to documents

 The winner take all singleton is the easiest mentally